CPT-odd Photon in Vacuum-Orthogonal Model: Special Model Analysis

 This is the most generic dispersion relation for the \emph{leading order vacuum orthogonal model of {\it nm}SME photon sector}.
 In the isotropic limit, all coefficients except $(\vok_{AF}^{(5)})^{(0B)}_{00m}$ dies, which turns \refe{\ref{vo dispersion relation in component form for d5}} into \refe{\ref{vod in 5}}: a trivial consistency check.

-Now that the most generic dispersion relation is obtained, the attention can be restricted to the physically relevant set $\{\hat{k}_{AF}^{(cn)}, \hat{k}_{AF}^{(bf)}\}$.
+Now that the most generic dispersion relation is obtained, the attention can be restricted to the interested set $\{\hat{k}_{AF}^{(cn)}, \hat{k}_{AF}^{(bf)}\}$.
 Then, the last term in the \refe{\ref{vo dispersion relation in component form for d5}} dies out, simplifying the dispersion relation to the form

 The equation can be reorganized as \begin{widetext}

 \end{widetext}

 At last, it is obvious now to extract the roots: